asciamanna/asciamanna.github.io/_drafts/the-code-quality-versus-speed-fallacy.md

 Often arguments about code improvement slowing teams down comes from teams working in codebases that have accumulated so much cruft they incorrectly believe that the only way out is a re-write.
 Something I have discussed in [this post](/2015/11/27/the-vicious-circle-of-rewriting-software.html), previously.

 It is absolutely necessary to introduce developers to incremental improvement techniques.
-Whether it is [Uncle Bob Martin](https://twitter.com/unclebobmartin)'s Boy Scout Rule or Martin Fowler's [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html), the sentiment is the same.
+Whether it is [Uncle Bob Martin](https://twitter.com/unclebobmartin)'s Boy Scout Rule or Martin Fowler's [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html), the message is the same.
 Incrementally improve the quality of the code you are currently working on.
 Have a plan for where you want to go, and find incremental steps to get there.
 This is not an easy skill to learn by any means.
-But developers will only get better at this technique with practice.
+But developers will only get better at this technique when they have opportunities to practice it.

 ## Technical Debt

 Now, I'm not saying there aren't reasons to make trade-offs or non-ideal decisions to get something into production quickly.
 But poorly written code is not that.
 Technical Debt has come to mean any poor quality code, shortcuts in code quality to get something done quickly.
 [Ward Cunningham](https://twitter.com/WardCunningham) originally coined the phrase *Technical Debt*.
 I believe the first time it was referenced was in a paper from [OOPSLA '92](http://www.oopsla.org/oopsla-history/).
-In Ward's original definition the code had to be of high quality.
+According to Ward's original definition the code had to be of high quality.
 It was necessary for it to remain easy to change so that the debt can be reversed easily in the future.

 ## Conclusion